 The data on labour force participation are very controversial.
 There are wide discrepancies between official data on employment and (registered) unemployment on the one hand and data gathered through surveys.
-The official administrative data on employment show some stability in labour market dynamics and the registered unemployment rate - estimated by the State Employment Service of Armenia (SES) at 7% of the labour force in 2010, 7.5% in 2011, and 6.2% as of January 1, 2012.7 At the same time, numerous household surveys suggest that the actual unemployment rate is much higher, close to 24%.
-Data on economic activity and employment of the population gathered through the Returnee Survey 2008 and the Labour Force Survey conducted by the NSS in 2007 also suggest that roughly 30% of Armenia's economically active population is unemployed.8
+The official administrative data on employment show some stability in labour market dynamics and the registered unemployment rate - estimated by the State Employment Service of Armenia (SES) at 7% of the labour force in 2010, 7.5% in 2011, and 6.2% as of January 1, 2012.
+At the same time, numerous household surveys suggest that the actual unemployment rate is much higher, close to 24%.
+Data on economic activity and employment of the population gathered through the Returnee Survey 2008 and the Labour Force Survey conducted by the NSS in 2007 also suggest that roughly 30% of Armenia's economically active population is unemployed.

 Youth unemployment - especially its long-term character - is a serious issue in Armenia.
-Surveys of unemployed youth and students of primary vocational schools and secondary specialized education establishments, as well as official sources put the unemployment rate at 48.1 and 40.9% in 2009 and 2010 respectively.9 Worldwide, the youth unemployment rate is 3 times as high as the average unemployment rate (2010); in Armenia it is 2.5 times higher than the average rate.
+Surveys of unemployed youth and students of primary vocational schools and secondary specialized education establishments, as well as official sources put the unemployment rate at 48.1 and 40.9% in 2009 and 2010 respectively.
+Worldwide, the youth unemployment rate is 3 times as high as the average unemployment rate (2010); in Armenia it is 2.5 times higher than the average rate.

 A recent decrease in the level of total youth unemployment by 7.2% in 2009-10 and by 15.5% for those aged 15-19 (59.9% in 2009 and 44.4% in 2010) is mainly attributable to the expansion of the education duration.
-In 2009-10 the duration of education was extended to 11 years from
+In 2009-10 the duration of education was extended to 11 years from the previous 10 years, and in 2010-11 to 12 years.
+In spite of this fact, the economic activity of young people aged 20-24 remains very low, and the unemployment rate for this age group has increased from 36.2% to 37.5% and for the 20-29 year olds from 35.9% in 2009 to 36.1% in 2010.
+This situation is exacerbated by the low level of professional education among the young job seekers, and their

-7Armenia in Figures.
+Armenia in Figures.
 2011.
 NSS, p.
 24.

-8Returnee Survey.
+&lt;sup>8Returnee Survey.
 2008